avocolado/avn-bible/glossary.md

 ## Main Character (MC)

 The player-controlled protagonist in an adult visual novel, around whom the narrative revolves.
-The MC interacts with other characters, makes decisions that influence the story's progression.
+The MC interacts with other characters, and makes decisions that influence the story's progression.
 The MC's personality, background, and motivations vary depending on the specific visual novel, and readers typically assume their role to experience the story from their perspective.

+## Main Girl (MG)

+[Love Interests](#love-interest-li)) that are intertwined with the development of the story.
+They usually have specific endings with the MC.

 ## Minigame

-Gameplay segments or activitie within a visual novel that deviate from the main story, offering readers opportunities to engage in different types of challenges, puzzles, or interactive sequences.
+Gameplay segments or activities within a visual novel that deviate from the main story, offering readers opportunities to engage in different types of challenges, puzzles, or interactive sequences.

 ## Muncher